cstrelioff/ARM-ipynb/README.md

 Running through the examples in Gelman and Hill's *Data Analysis Using Regression and Multilevel/Hierarchical Models* in both R and Python using IPython/Jupyter notebooks.
-To make the most of thi code you need a copy of the book-- buy one or get from the library.
+To make the most of the code you need a copy of the book-- buy one or get from the library.
 The websites for the book and data/code are: